-The discount rate used to measure the total OPEB liability was 3.1 percent based on the November 30, 2017 Municipal Bond Rate, The projection of cash flows used to determine the discount rate assumed that Port contributions will be made at rates equal to the actuarially determined contribution rates.
-The OPEB plan's fiduciary net position was projected to be available to make all projected future benefit payments of current plan members.
+The discount rate for 2018 used to measure the total OPEB liability was 3.41 percent based on the November 30, 2018 S&P Municipal Bond Index.
+The discount rate for 2017 used to measure the total OPEB liability was 3.1 percent based on the November 30, 2017 S&P Municipal Bond Index.
+Based on those assumptions, the OPEB plan's fiduciary net position was projected to be available to make all projected OPEB payments for current active and inactive employees.
 Therefore, the long-term expected rate of return on OPEB plan investments was applied to all periods of projected benefit payments to determine the total OPEB liability.

-Sensitivity of the net OPEB liability to changes in the discount rate
+Sensitivity of the Net OPEB Asset to Changes in the Discount Rate

-The following presents the net OPEB liability of the Port, as well as what the Port's net OPEB liability would be if it were calculated using a discount rate that is one percentage point lower or higher than the current discount rate (dollars in thousands):
+The following presents the net OPEB asset of the Port, as well as what the Port's net OPEB asset would be if it were calculated using a discount rate that is 1-percentage-point lower or 1-percentage-point higher than the current discount rate:

-Net OPEB Asset 1% Decrease Discount Rate 1% Increase 2.10% 3.10% 4.10%
+1% Decrease Discount Rate 1% Increase

+2.41% 3.41% 4.41%

+Net OPEB Asset \$ 1,806 \$ 1,932 \$ 2,052